martinthomson/http-replay/draft-thomson-http-replay.md

 until the TLS handshake completes and forward the request again, or simply pass the status code back to the client which will be able to retry appropriately.

+An intermediary MUST NOT add an Early-Data header field to a request which did not contain one if it did not receive the request as early data or if it is not able to perform a retry on its own.

 ## The 422 (Too Early) Status Code